 Ram Trucks Australia remanufacture the vehicles on a purpose built assembly line in Melbourne.
-The brand new American made Ram arrives in Australia as a left hand drive and leaves the Melbourne Factory as a perfect right hand drive vehicle.
+The brand new Ram is built at the Warren, Michigan Assembly plant and arrives in Australia as a left hand drive and leaves the Melbourne Factory as a perfect right hand drive vehicle.
 You can find out more about this by visiting the Ram Truck website.

 I have always admired the Ram trucks but never thought of owning one (I was a little apprehensive about their size) But seeing them advertised and being readily available now through a large dealer network, curiosity got the better of me and I went for a test drive.
 Although a large vehicle their size does not make them hard to drive, actually I think their size makes them easier.
 The wide track and long wheelbase I suppose is what makes them very stable.